-Following a death there is a legal requirement for the death to be registered.
-This has to be done within 5 days and generally by a relative of the deceased, someone present at the death or the person with the responsibility of arranging and paying for the funeral.
-The doctor who attends the deceased will complete a Medical Certificate of Cause of Death that needs to be collected, and taken to the registrars, where upon registering, you will be issued with a Death Certificate.
+Following a death, there is a legal requirement for the death to be registered.
+This has to be done within 5 days and generally by a relative of the deceased, someone present at the death, or the person with the responsibility of arranging and paying for the funeral.
+The doctor who attends the deceased will complete a Medical Certificate of Cause of Death that needs to be collected and taken to the registrars, whereupon registering, you will be issued with a Green Form and your Death Certificates.

 For a more detailed guide to registering a death, click here.

 Choosing a Funeral Director

 The choice on which funeral director to use is entirely that of the family.
 You may wish to use a company with whom you have dealt in the past, to use someone you know personally or someone that has been recommended to you.
 It is important not to be talked into using a particular Funeral Director.
 Just because the Coroner has been involved, you have a Funeral Director near to where you live, or are told that you are in their parish, you do not have to use them.
 It is not ethical for a Funeral Director to ‘chase’ work.
 The decision on who to trust with the funeral must be made in your own time, without any pressure from anyone and if you make a decision that you regret, you do have the right to change your mind.

 When the time comes to arrange a funeral you have the choice of seeing us at our office or in the comfort of your own home.
 Simply call to arrange an appointment and we will see you as soon as possible.
 There are lots of decisions to make about the funeral but you will be given plenty of time to think about things without feeling rushed.